Parent child video interaction

 Children who present with speech and language difficulties may send out different signals and present with challenging behaviours.
 Parents may well find their child’s communication signals hard to read and their behaviour exhausting, they can feel that they have caused their child’s difficulty and that someone else can do a better job e.g a therapist or teacher.
 This is untrue.
 What the child needs is the parent to feel confident in their skills and to be given the opportunity to participate in the analysis of their child’s communication and learning development.

-Parent child video interaction is a therapeutic approach that allows the parent and therapist to become research partners.
+VERVE Child Interaction is a therapeutic approach that allows the parent and therapist to become research partners.

 It assumes that:

-Parent child interaction therapy is a time limited course for parents.
+VERVE Child Interaction therapy is a time limited course for parents.
 It targets the speech and language needs of their child and is not ongoing individual therapy.